chanhman/walkthedog/README.md

 - [Users](lib/api/users.ts)

 ## Booking component and submission

+> Write a React or React Native component for a row in the calendar that handles the various states it can be in (available, booked with someone else’s dog, booked with your dog)

+> Write the server side function that runs when a user presses “book” (pseudocode is fine)

 The component that allows you to book time can be view below.
 Given the time, I chose to follow Supabase's convention and utilized their methods to interact with the database (https://supabase.com/docs/guides/api/creating-routes?language=javascript#using-the-api).